 Step 8

-Follow the process by adding brown sugar to the melted butter and mixing well with a whisk.
+Follow the process by adding brown sugar to the melted butter and whisking until well combined.

 Step 9